sohjnthn/For-own-learning/README.md

 For own learning of IntelliJ IDEA, Java, Selenium, Cucumber, Appium, ExtentReport, and TestNG for finding a manual software tester job in Singapore.

+Observation:
+For each Java class, "private" can only be provided for the objects above the Java class's methods only if at most one non-detectable WebElement needs to be manually clicked on.

+Therefore, "private" can only be provided for the main Java class; and three page Java classes for testing the Google Chrome desktop web browser websites.

+Otherwise, the entire main Java class; and the related page Java classes (for which one of the page Java classes is affected), should not use private for the Java objects.

+This happened for the third page Java class for testing the third smartphone application which requires a very long time to click on the non-detectable permissions (the Cucumber Then method of the main Java class, calls the new objects of the second and third smartphone appications, and each page Java class is for each smartphone application in this case), for the testing for the Android smartphone applications with a real Android 15 device.

+Thank you.